ElianaWassermann/CVDataScience/index.md

 ### <img src="https://user-images.githubusercontent.com/57723790/80576036-c8b48f00-8a04-11ea-9d5f-5fc8a6455471.png" alt="drawing" width="30" style="display: inline-block; margin: 2"/> Objectives

-<p align="justify">I have finished a postdoctoral fellow in evolutionary biology and I am looking to expand my fields of expertise in data science.
+I have finished a postdoctoral fellow in evolutionary biology and I am looking to expand my fields of expertise in data science.
 I like to work in making data appealing and easy to understand.
 Discovering which information is most important is always the first step.
 Often, I come up with new ideas to solve complex problems and enjoy getting my teammates behind them.
 I am always looking for a new challenge.
 I am eager to work in a place where my work can have a real impact and I can be proud of my accomplishments.

-<p align="justify">I am dynamic, creative, curious, and eager to learn, and take ownership of your work.
+I am dynamic, creative, curious, and eager to learn, and take ownership of your work.
 I am also autonomous as well as proactive, but I enjoy working in groups, especially when they are from different environments and fields of expertise.
-Furthermore, I have excellent English oral and written communication skills. </p>
+Furthermore, I have excellent English oral and written communication skills.

 ## Un texto sin corchete